robcarver17/pysystemtrade/docs/production.md

 If spreading your implementation across several machines bear in mind:

 - Interactive brokers
-   - interactive brokers Gateway will need to have the ip address of all relevant machines in the whitelist
+   - interactive brokers Gateway will need to have the ip address of all relevant machines that connect to it in the whitelist
    - you will need to modify the `private_config.yaml` system configuration file so it connects to a different IP address `ib_ipaddress: '192.168.0.10'`
 - Mongodb
    - Add an ip address the `bind_ip` line in the `/etc/mongod.conf` file to allow connections from other machines `eg bind_ip=localhost, 192.168.0.10`